Homelands: An Exhibition of Landscapes

 Friday 3rd May - Thursday 4th July

-UCLH Arts & Heritage are excited to present Homelands: An Exhibition of Landscape by artist Lydia Bauman.
+UCLH Arts & Heritage are excited to present Homelands: An Exhibition of Landscapes by artist Lydia Bauman.

 Lydia Bauman is an artist and respected art historian born in Warsaw, Poland, who now works and lives in London, UK.
 The exhibition features a selection of landscape paintings from the artist, ranging from the cultivated landscapes of the Mediterranean to the deserts of North Africa.
 UCLH Arts & Heritage hopes that the serenity of the landscapes provides a welcome distraction for those visiting the hospital.